-How we are behaving, both as a company but also as individual employees of the company can make stakeholders change their attitude and behavior.
+How we are behaving, both as a company but also as individual employees of the company can make stakeholders change their attitude and behaviour in their relationship with us.

 Materiality

 We have not conducted stakeholder interviews for this report but instead based our materiality factor selection on SASB (Sustainable Accounting Standards Board) for asset management.
 We have also included information regularly requested by our stakeholders, represented by client requirements.